Reclaim the Prairie

 The feds' "willing seller" policy is a concession to locals who are quick to anger over eminent domain takings by federal agencies.
 This preserves the government's reputation as a good neighbor but it complicates planning.
 Active farming within such a refuge means the possibility of conflicts over pesticide use and weeds.
 Concedes one of the planners of Walnut Creek, "It's going to be weedy.
 With 8,600 acres you're not going to be able to manicure it."

-However, the real weed problem (at least until the new prairie gets established) will be the threat of invasion into the prairie-to-be by Eurasian exotics from nearby lawns and roadsides; native prairie plants do not cope well under disturbed environments typical of farming.
-Similarly, while the park's neighbors are likely to urge that bobcats and the like be fenced in, the real management problem is keeping neighbors' varmints—pet dogs and cats, mainly—fenced out.
+However, native prairie plants do not cope well under disturbed environments typical of farming.
+The real weed problem (at least until the new prairie gets established) will be the threat of invasion into the prairie-to-be by Eurasian exotics from nearby lawns and roadsides.
+Similarly, while the park's neighbors are likely to urge that bobcats and the like be fenced in, the real management problem is keeping neighbors' varmints—pet dogs and cats and children, mainly—fenced out.
 Pets pose real threats to native birds and other animals, although bobcats might do more to teach our Bowsers some manners than their owners usually do.